smnorris/mit_onetool_data/README.md

-# OneTool data
+# mit_onetool_data

-Data collection for MIT's DISS application.
+Collect, clean and aggregate economic data for Ministry of International Trade stats navigator.
+IEDC http://www.iedconline.org/ standards for community level economic reporting were used as the guide for data collection.

 Folders are by general category, browse each folder to see included data.

 See `README.md` files in each folder for information about the data files included, such as: